Stop the Massachusetts Chainsaw Massacre

 The picture below shows an early spring aerial photo of the area before clearcutting.

-The stand is very alive Norway Spruce mixed with some hardwoods with an
+The stand is very alive Norway Spruce mixed with some hardwoods with 1800’s era

 Below is the “after” photo showing the FSC sanctioned clearcuts right up to the